rileyseaburg/tiktok-business-api-sdk/README.md

 For details, please refer to [this page](https://ads.tiktok.com/marketing_api/docs?id=1764231376750658&rid=542rk6sm9jl).

 ## Quick Start
-Java, Python and Javascript are among the most popular languages for TikTok business third-party developers.
-The TikTok Business API SDK is a code package that provides an interface between your application and Tiktok's business APIs for these three languages.
+Java, Python, JavaScript, and TypeScript are among the most popular languages for TikTok business third-party developers.
+The TikTok Business API SDK is a code package that provides an interface between your application and Tiktok's business APIs for these languages.
 This tutorial provides the basic knowledge needed to access to our SDK and includes sample code for your reference.

+### 🚀 **New TypeScript SDK Available!**
+We now offer a modern, type-safe TypeScript SDK built with ORPC for the best developer experience.
+[Jump to TypeScript SDK](#integration-with-typescript-sdk)

 ## Version